mustardamus/follow-ng/README.md

 - [node-twitter-api](https://github.com/reneraab/node-twitter-api)
 - [twit](https://github.com/ttezel/twit)

+## Workers

+Workers are continues and work separate from the server.
+They are living in `./workers` and have a general loader in `./workers/index.coffee`.

+Workers are called with the config, initialized models and helpers as arguments.
+Define them like so (`./workers/search.coffee`):

+    module.exports = (config, models, helpers) ->
+      models.account.find {}, (err, accounts) ->
+        console.log 'found accounts', accounts.length

+Then you would call it like this:

+    coffee workers --worker=search

 ## Application Stack

 This environment is intended to be used in a modular way.
 Everything is a